26/11 attack: Ex-Marine commando who took four bullets fighting terrorists recalls the fateful night

 Praveen was discharged from hospital in March after five surgeries.
 He was left with a gunshot wound to the right chest and a damaged left ear.
 As a result, his hearing was partially impaired.
 Later on, despite recovering from his wounds, his impairments did not allow him to return to the field and the combat-diver was assigned a desk job.
 Determined to prove himself, Praveen took the call of participating in marathons.
 Nine years down the line, he has completed more than a dozen of them.

-For now, Praveen is busy training for the Mumbai Marathon in January and Ironman Championship to be held in April in Port Elizabeth (South Africa).
-The 32-year-old wants to keep pushing his boundaries and put in the hard work to fight against the odds.
+For now, Praveen has completed more than a dozen marathons and is a two-time IRONMAN (South Africa, Malaysia).
+But the 33-year-old wants to keep pushing his boundaries and put in the hard work to fight against the odds.
 After completing the Iron Man challenge he is also aiming at climbing Mount Everest.
 “I belong to a simple family.
 I believe hard work pays.
 After my injuries, I struggled a lot with infections and surgeries.
 But running helped me get back in the groove.
 I felt stronger and mature than before.
 Those who get injured while fighting for the country should not feel demoralised, and should believe that the sky is the limit.
 All you need to do is listen to your heart and believe,” he concluded.